vinaygutta/axelerant-assignment-seleniumjava/axelerant-assignment-seleniumjava/README.md

 How To Run:
 1. Install JDK 1.8 and setup environment variables.
 2. Install Maven and setup environment variables.
+3. Install chrome or firefox or edge.
-3. Copy the project folder to the computer.
+4. Copy the project folder to the computer.
-4. Open testng.xml file and modify appropriately
+5. Open testng.xml file and modify appropriately
-4. Open command prompt and navigate to the project folder.
+6. Open command prompt and navigate to the project folder.
-5. Type "mvn clean test".
+7. Type "mvn clean test".

+Extent Reports and Logs are created in "customtestoutput" folder under project root folder.

 Below are the test classes in testng.xml com.axelerant.tests.LoginTests